thecredibleway/thecredibleway-com/docs/faq/questions/arent-the-gospels-full-of-contradictions.md

 It is essential to understand that the Gospels were written in the context of ancient biographical literature.
 In ancient times, biographies often included differences in the details of events, but these differences did not necessarily imply contradiction.
-The focus of ancient biography was often on the overall narrative or themes, rather than precise chronological details.
+The focus of ancient biography was often on the overall themes, rather than precise chronological details.

 Additionally, the Gospels were based on oral traditions that had been passed down by Jesus' disciples and other eyewitnesses.
 Oral transmission of stories was a well-established practice in the ancient world, and scholars agree that the Gospels were